-With mascots, it’s true, the more the merrier
+With mascots, the more the merrier

 When one mascot shows up, you know you’re going to have fun.
 When more than one mascot shows up, it’s going to be a blast!

 Branded products, schools and teams add mascots, beyond the original mascot to freshen up the mascot perception and add excitement and —well— enhance the ties that bind.

 Dish Network had Hopper, a kangaroo for their DVR.
 Dish added to the home

 entertainment experience with Joeys – and added smaller kangaroo mascots.
 Responding to the interest in mascot variety.
 DISH added smaller Joey characters to their mascot line-up and got immense media attention at CES

 AHL Hockey has been great in promoting mascot hockey games.The whole league of mascot get together once a year for a game.
 There’s nothing like a team of mascots on skates!

 Starting in 2016, the NHL will have a Mascot Playoff, too!